The American Spinster Review of L. M. Montgomery’s Anne of the Island & Anne of Windy Poplars

 Katherine is a sour person, who seems to go out of her way to annoy Anne and make her unhappy.
 Anne, however, refuses to let anyone make her bitter, and resolves to win Katherine over.
 As the book continues, it looks like Anne might really have met her match, and may need to learn to accept the possibility that there are incurably miserable people in her world.

 In her final effort, Anne invites Katherine to come home with her to Green Gables over the winter holiday.
 I won’t give away the details, because it’s a great moment to read, but suffice to say Anne manages to earn Katherine’s friendship, and helps her move into a happier lifestyle.

 At the end of the book, Anne heads back to Avonlea to marry Gilbert, saying goodbye to her life as a single woman.

 The novel was published after the chronological completion of the Anne series, which ended with Rilla of Ingleside, the story of Anne’s daughter.
 The addition of this book into the cannon probably came as a result of the high demand for more stories about Anne.
-Whatever the reason, I’m glad Montgomery revisited this time in Anne’s life, and gave us the details of the time she spent as a working woman.
-It’s one of my favorite books of the series.
+But whatever the reason, I’m glad Montgomery revisited this time in Anne’s life.

 Windy Poplars gives us the details of the time she spent as a working woman.
 She is once again on her own in a new city.
 She again has her own private space; a room at a boarding house inhabited exclusively by single women.
 And, of course, Windy Poplars gives us Katherine.